Many business owners will ask themselves what is a registered agent and then question if they really need one. The answer to both questions is yes!

 - Your registered agent will make sure you’re informed about any paperwork you need to review and on which you need to take action.
 That will help you stay in good standing because you’ll avoid missing filing deadlines that could result in fines for noncompliance.
 This is another good reason to consider designating a registered agent who covers all states.
 Different states have varying requirements and filing deadlines, and a registered agent that is authorized to serve businesses in the entire United States will know what you need to do and when.

-What Are The Risks If You Don’t Have a Registered Agent?
+What Are The Risks if You Don’t Have One?

 If you fail to designate a registered agent or don’t pay your registered agent’s fees, bad things can happen, including penalties and fines.